rf-rodrigues95/machine-learning-project2/README.md

 - Created a pipeline that includes a StandardScaler followed by the linear regressor.
 - Computed the cMSE and plotted the y versus ŷ predictions.

-Submitted the baseline predictions to Kaggle using the format baseline-submission-xx.csv.
+Submitted the baseline predictions to Kaggle in the specified format the format baseline-submission-xx.csv.

 ### Task 1.3 – Learn with the cMSE
 📄 **File**: `model_baseline.py`, `cmse.py`
-**Note**: the file cmse.py was done to properly test the cmse before integrating in the baseline model
+**Note**: The file `cmse.py` was created to independently implement and test the cMSE loss function before integrating it into the baseline model pipeline.

 - Derived the analytical gradient of the cMSE loss function.
 - Included censored data (with known values) in training.